sphinx-toolbox/sphinx-highlights/doc-source/index.rst

 .. start short_desc

-**Sphinx extention to display a selection of highlights from a Python library.**
+**Sphinx extension to display a selection of highlights from a Python library.**

 .. end short_desc